All My Love (Cash Cash song)

 "All My Love" is a song by American EDM trio Cash Cash featuring British singer-songwriter Conor Maynard.
-It was released on July 7, 2017 by Big Beat.
+It was released on July 7, 2017, by Big Beat.
+The song appears on the band's fifth studio album Say It Like You Feel It and is the album's second single.

 Background

+Cash Cash first started with creating the song, before sending it to Conor Maynard.
+He ended up falling "in love" with the song and agreed to sing on the track.
+Jean Paul Makhlouf said the process of putting it together was "really easy" and that Maynard managed to cut the track and send it back to the group in one day.
+He also described the song as "emotional."

-Cash Cash said of teaming up with Maynard: “Making ‘All My Love’ with Conor was a very natural collaboration,” and group added: “We attached the production with a hyped energetic feel to give some contrast to the lyrics and we’re very pleased with the way they complimented each other.
-The emotion in his voice really brought out the concept of the song and gave us chills when we first listened back.”
+Cash Cash said of teaming up with Maynard: "Making 'All My Love' with Conor was a very natural collaboration," and group added: "We attached the production with a hyped energetic feel to give some contrast to the lyrics and we're very pleased with the way they complimented each other.
+The emotion in his voice really brought out the concept of the song and gave us chills when we first listened back."

+Composition

+"All My Love" was written by Ari Leff, Michael Pollack, Alexander Makhlouf, Grace Fulmer, Jean Paul Makhlouf and Samuel Frisch, while production was handled by Cash Cash.
+Billboard described the production as "a warm, lush complexion" featuring "pulsating synths" and a "tropical beat at the drop."

+Remixes

+A remix by Sagan premiered via Dancing Astronaut on August 17, 2017.
+Soon after, a remix by Audien premiered via Billboard on October 5.
+The following day, a remixes EP was released for digital download.

 Music video

 The video was published on October 5, 2017.
-A woman consoles her heartbroken friend with ice cream, takeout and a sexy girls’ night in, with pizza, burgers and sweets.
+A woman consoles her heartbroken friend with ice cream, takeout and a sexy girls' night in, with pizza, burgers and sweets.

 And Jean, Alex and Sam make cameos as delivery boys, while Maynard plays a snubbed suitor.